GioPan/instancesFTCPwithEndogenousUncertainty/README.md

 # Teams
 The folder [teams](./teams) contains the files describing the focal teams.
 Each focal team is described by two text files (.txt).
 One file contains the joint list of current and target players in the focal team and is identified by an appended "p", as in "arsp.txt" for the case of Arsenal FC.
 The second file contains a number of possible team compositions, and is identified by an appended "t", as in "arst.txt".
+The first team composition from the top is always the initial team composition.

 Players files, (*p.txt) are organized as follows.
 First line: